PHP systems that work but hinder development

 • An internal tool is indispensable in day-to-day operations, but making changes takes an unreasonably long time.

-• The application still works, but it appears increasingly fragile and difficult to manage in operation.
+• The application is still functioning, but it appears increasingly fragile and difficult to manage in operation.

-• Knowledge of critical parts of the application rests with just a few people and needs to be secured at last.
+• Knowledge of critical parts of the application is concentrated in the hands of a few people and needs to be secured at last.

 You'll know that after the initial analysis

-• You’ll recognize which legacy technical issues are truly relevant today.
+• You can identify which legacy technical issues are truly relevant today.

-• You’ll understand which dependencies are blocking updates and further development.
+• You understand which dependencies are blocking updates and further development.

-• You’ll see where structure, operations, or the package landscape cause the biggest problems.
+• You’ll see where structure, operations, or the package landscape are causing the biggest problems.

 • You’ll be better able to assess which next steps are sensible and realistic.